f2brossi/vagrant-devstack-swift/README.md

 ## Prereqs

 Install [Vagrant 1.1+](http://vagrantup.com) on your local machine first.
-Open an account to an openstack cloud provider ( for sample Numergy,  CloudWatt )
+Have an account with credentials on an openstack cloud provider (Numergy,  CloudWatt)

- ## Boot the virtual machine and install DevStack
+ ## Boot the remote virtual machine and install DevStack

      git clone https://github.com/f2brossi/vagrant-devstack-swift
      cd vagrant-devstack-swift